Disease prevention – everyday biosecurity for horse owners

 Preparation is the key to survival for you and your horses.
 Tasmanian Trail Riders Inc. has produced a series of Equine Emergency Planning fact sheets for horse-owners which provide excellent information, templates and checklists for being prepared for bushfires or other emergencies.
 Horse-owners are advised to view or download them below and act on the advice they contain:

-Most importantly for equine event organisers, the document gives outlines for contingency plans that can be put in place in case an emergency disease is suspected.
+available at the Farm Biosecurity website assists managers of horse venues (showgrounds, riding and pony club venues, agistment properties and horse events) to establish biosecurity measures and gives outlines for contingency plans that can be put in place in case an emergency disease is suspected.